Every family deserves a chance to stay at one of these bucket list Caribbean resorts

 Kimpton Seafire Resort and Spa

-When kids arrive at Camp Seafire, they receive welcome mocktails and fill out personalized registration cards (Photo: IHG Hotels & Resorts)
+Kids receive welcome mocktails and personalized attention at the resort’s Camp Seafire (Photo: IHG Hotels & Resorts)

-Location is everything when it comes to family resorts in the Caribbean, and the Kimpton Seafire Resort and Spa has one of the best locations anywhere in the islands.
-Starting with its prime spot on Seven Mile Beach, one of the most beautiful beaches in the Caribbean, this resort is perfectly suited to lift your mood the moment you arrive.
-Winding gardens, secret spots, spacious pools, and water vistas everywhere round out the scene.
+Location is everything when it comes to family resorts in the Caribbean.
+The Kimpton Seafire Resort & Spa has one of the best locations anywhere in the islands, with its prime spot on Seven Mile Beach, one of the most beautiful beaches in the Caribbean.
+Enjoy the beach and resort pools together as a family, then sign the kids up for Camp Seafire.

 Punta Cana, Dominican Republic